 As much as I love my retro computer systems I still enjoying tinkering with PC’s as well.
-For the last few years I’ve made do with a pretty decent gaming laptop but finally decided it was time to build myself a new desktop PC.
-As well as being able to do the normal office-type stuff, photo and video editing I really wanted one that would be capable of playing the new games that support ray tracing.
-I also wanted it to sound great and have a variety of audio inputs so I could hook up various Hi-Fi components should I need to.
+I did try to make do with a pretty decent gaming laptop for a couple of years but it aged quickly and I couldn’t expand it so decided to build myself a new desktop PC.
+As well as being able to do the normal office-type stuff, photo and video editing etc., I really wanted one that would be capable of playing the new games that support ray tracing.

 - In-Win 101 Mid Tower High Air Flow Gaming Case

 - Cooler Master Masterwatt 750W Bronze Modular Power Supply

 - Cooler Master Liquid Lite 120 Liquid Cooling System

 - MSI Ventus 2080Ti GFX Card

 - 2x BEYIMEI PCIE 5 Port USB 3.0 Card

 - 2x Samsung 970 EVO 2TB M.2 SSD’s

 - 2x Seagate IronWolf 10TB HD’s (Striped)